Update

 Selecting Windows Events to Capture

 The Windows event logging system can be tuned to track a very wide variety of events ranging from account activity, file accesses, application events, and hardware additions, removals, and failures.
 Not every potentially useful event ID is logged in a default Windows installation, and some require additional daemons.
 In this section, we are going to highlight a few Event IDs that are particularly useful from a system management and security auditing perspective which do not require additional tools.
-Microsoft provides a comprehensive list of Event IDs (there are thousands), but the meaty ones that you should REALLY pay attention to are well documented.
+Microsoft provides a comprehensive list of Event IDs (there are thousands), but the meaty ones that you should REALLY pay attention to are well-documented.

 The "It’s Time To Freak Out" Event IDs